anirudhs2005/ColumnComparator/README.md

 # How to run the program?
   >Assume the following to understand how to execute a command:
      >File Name : Sample.csv
-  >Headers : Actual, Production, Sandbox
+     >Headers in the CSV file : Actual, Production, Sandbox

   1. Change directory in the command prompt to the folder where index.js is present
   2. Place your csv file in the inputFolder.
   3. Validate against a Single Column:
       1. Suppose you wish to compare the Column "Actual" with the column "Production".
 Run the following command:
           - node index --file "Sample" --h1 "Actual" --rest "Production"
   4. Validate a column against Multiple Columns:
       1. Suppose you wish to compare the Column "Actual" with the column "Production" and the column "Sandbox".
 Run the following command:
           -  node index --file "Sample" --h1 "Actual" --rest "Production" --rest "Sandbox".